 - Misplaced Modifiers

 Critical Reasoning: Critical reasoning questions measure reasoning skills to evaluate arguments.
+Approximately 9 to 10 questions on critical reasoning can be seen on the test.
 The major question types tested are:

 - Identify the Reasoning